miladyboy/wingman/docs/Tasks.md

 [ ] It shouldn't always give me 2–3 suggestions.
 Sometimes one is fine, or just a regular reply.
 [ ] Add Stripe integration for payments.
 [ ] Fix the deployment as it's failing for some reason in vercel and render.
+[ ] Build the next version of my task manager.
+[ ] Need to handle large images because it times out with 400 error.
+Make images smaller maybe.

 Doing
 [ ] Test the entire backend